F5Networks/f5-appsvcs-templates/README.md

 BIG-IP FAST supports perfomance tracing using [Jaeger](https://www.jaegertracing.io/).

-To build RPM package with all required modules for Perfmonace tracing, run:
+To build RPM package with all required modules for performance tracing, run:
 ```bash
 npm run buildperf
 ```

-After installing RPM package on the BIGIP system, in order to enable perfomance tracing, the following environment variables are required to be set on the BIGIP system:
+After installing RPM package on the BIGIP system, in order to enable performance tracing, the following environment variables are required to be set on the BIGIP system:

  * F5_PERF_TRACING_ENABLED - boolean flag to enable BIG-IP FAST Perfomance tracing
  * F5_PERF_TRACING_DEBUG - boolean flag to enable additional logging on Jaeger client